oulib-resdata/repetitive_r/setup.md

 root: .
 ---

-This lesson assumes you have the R, RStudio software installed on your computer.
+This workshop assumes you have R and RStudio software already installed on your computer.

 R can be downloaded [here](https://cran.r-project.org/mirrors.html).